The fragile fight for justice in a post-Assad Syria

 One of the big hopes among Syrians is for public, national trials of Assad-era war crimes.

-Hasan al-Hariri helped to smuggle more than 1.3 million pieces of documentary evidence out of Syria.
+Hasan Al Hariri helped to smuggle more than 1.3 million pieces of documentary evidence out of Syria.

 Since the start of the war in 2011, he has been working for the Commission for International Justice and Accountability (CIJA), which specialises in collecting criminal evidence.

-Al-Hariri led a team of people who would locate and retrieve paperwork from places like regime intelligence buildings and police stations – in areas where al-Assad’s forces had been driven out, or while fighting was still going on.
+Al Hariri led a team of people who would locate and retrieve paperwork from places like regime intelligence buildings and police stations – in areas where al-Assad’s forces had been driven out, or while fighting was still going on.

 They then came up with creative ways to sneak the valuable documents through military checkpoints and eventually across the border.

-“Sometimes we used to take advantage of moving furniture,” al-Hariri said.
+“Sometimes we used to take advantage of moving furniture,” Al Hariri said.

 “We used to put the documents underneath the car’s floor and fill it with the furniture of the house.”